nersent/qpace/README.md

 <br />

-**qPACE**: The quant SDK for Python and JavaScript, written in Rust, designed to be extremely fast.
+**qPACE**: The quant SDK for Python and JavaScript, written in Rust.
 Everything you need in one place - from research to production.

 Get started at **<https://qpace.dev>**